SiqiWang666/DockerNotebook/notebook.md

 `docker build -t <tag> .`
 Tag naming convention: `<DockerId>/<Repo/Project name>:<version>` When you run a container out of it, you don't necessarily specify version.

-## Define Work Dir
-`WORKDIR /usr/app`, specify the working directory of all later command

-## Copy Files
-`COPY ./ ./` the first `.`, the current working dir specified by `build` context argument. the second `.`, the current working dir of container `WORKDIR`

 ## Interesting
 Create a container out of an image.
 Create an image out of a container.
 Haha!
 `docker commit -c 'CMD ["redis-server"]' <containerID>`: `-c` specify the startup command

-# Pulic Image on Docker Hub
-The coventional keyword **alpine** represents the most compressed version.

 # Docker Compose
 Docker Compose funtions like Docker CLI, but allows you to issue commands much more quickly.